mohamedmansour/fb-exporter/README.md

 How to download
 ---------------
- - It is available in the Chrome Web Store https://chrome.google.com/webstore/detail/ficlccidpkaiepnnboobcmafnnfoomga
+ - It is currently not available in the Chrome Web Store.
+I am decided to stop development to focus on better and more exciting things.

 Facebook
 -------------